An involutive dual knot surgery formula: Introduction

 We note that for knots $K$ in 3-manifolds $Y\neq S^3$ (or, more specifically, if $Y$ is not an L-space), the techniques of the present paper are not sufficient to construct a similar $\iota_K$-complex $\XI^\mu_n(Y,K)$.
 In general one expects the $\iota_K$-complex $\XI_n^\mu(K)$ to require more holomorphic curve counting maps than are used to construct the $\iota_K$-complex $(\cCFK(Y,K),\iota_K)$.

 Our proof of Theorem~\ref{thm:main} differs from the proof of Hedden and Levine in the non-involutive case \cite{HeddenLevineSurgery} in several ways.
 The proof given by Hedden and Levine involved adding basepoints to a Heegaard diagram for $S_n^3(K)$ and understanding how the induced knot filtration interacted with Ozsv\'{a}th and Szab\'{o}'s original proof of the mapping cone formula \cite{OSIntegerSurgeries}.
-Our proof follows a different line of reasoning, mentioned as an alternate strategy by Hedden and Levine \cite[Section 1.2]{HeddenLevineSurgery}.
+Our proof follows a different line of reasoning, mentioned as an alternate strategy by Hedden and Levine \cite[Section 1.2]{HeddenLevineSurgery}, which unlike their strategy works only for surgeries on knots in $L$-spaces.
 We view the dual knot as the result of taking the connected sum of $K$ with a Hopf link $H$, and then performing surgery on the component of $K\# H$ corresponding to $K$.
 The remaining component is the dual knot $\mu$.
 We then apply a refinement of the Manolescu-Ozsv\'{a}th link surgery formula \cite{MOIntegerSurgery} to the link $K\# H$ to compute the knot Floer homology after performing surgery on a single link component of $K\# H$.
 The resulting model of $\cCFK(S_n^3(K),\mu)$ is infinitely-generated over $\bF[\scU,\scV]$.
-By using homological perturbation theory, we reduce the complex to a finitely-generated complex over $\bF[\scU,\scV]$ and recover the Hedden-Levine formula.
+By using homological perturbation theory, we reduce the complex to a finitely-generated complex over $\bF[\scU,\scV]$ and recover the Hedden-Levine formula for surgeries on knots in $S^3$, or more generally knots in $L$-spaces.